nyu-systems/Grendel-GS/README.md

 ## Setup

-To use our repository, you should have GPU with compatible driver and cuda environment and simply do:
+Ensure you have Conda, GPU with compatible driver and cuda environment installed on your machine, as prerequisites.
+Then please install `PyTorch`, `Torchvision`, `Plyfile`, `tqdm` which are essential packages.
+Finally, compile and install two dependent cuda repo `diff-gaussian-rasterization` and `simple-knn` containing our customized cuda kernels for rendering and etc.

+We provide a yml file for easy environment setup.
+However, you should choose the versions to match your local running environment.
 ```
 conda env create --file environment.yml
 conda activate gaussian_splatting
 ```

-It worth mentioning that this process will compile and install two dependent cuda repo `diff-gaussian-rasterization` and `simple-knn` containing our customized cuda kernels for rendering and etc.

 ### Training